wkorando/openj9-batch-processor/README.md

 Feedback is welcome on the design of a demo to properly compare JVMs to one another.
 The goal of this demo was to be able to easily compare throughput and minimize dependencies on external (to the JVM) dependencies.

 ## Running the Demo

+### Disclaimer

+This project and presentation have ongoing improvements made to them.
+They might change a bit over time, but always with the intent of improving upon the content to make it more informative, helpful, easier to use, and give a more accurate representation of OpenJ9's performance relative to other available JVM implementations.